 We do not receive government funding and therefore rely on the generosity of indivduals, corporate and philanthropic organisations to provide our vital services to the community.

 Touching is a distraction and can prevent Assistance Dogs from tending to their human partners.
 Be sensitive to the fact that Assistance Dogs are working and may be in the middle of a command or direction.
 Please always ask the handler before interacting with an Assistance Dog – whether they are in training or with their recipient.
 Interaction includes talking to or making sounds at the dog as well as touching it.

 Assistance Dogs Australia sources puppies from reputable, registered breeders around Australia.
 We have also whelped litters of our own as part of our breeding program and are on the breeding registry.

 We do not buy puppies from puppy farms or condone puppy farming.

 Usually a dog retires around the age of 10-11, meaning it has a working life of 8-9 years.
 Each case is looked at individually.

 When they retire Assistance Dogs Australia ensures they find a loving 'forever home'.
 Often this is within the client's family or friends network.

 With our wide range of services, it is very rare that we have unsuccessful dogs.
-In 2016, we had a 96% success rate with our Assistance Dogs.
-If you would like to express an interest in a release dog, and join our waiting list, please visit the Release Dog page.
+In 2017, we had a 93% success rate with our Assistance Dogs.
+We are currently not taking any applicants or enquiries for our release dogs.